 Recent mandates include Saint John Water, Vancouver SRO Renewal Initiative, Ottawa LRT, Regina Stadium, Windsor Essex Parkway, Mackenzie Valley Fibre Link, Niagara Health System, and Tlicho All-Season Road.

 Mark is the head of Torys’ Public-Private Partnerships practice, and co-head of the firm’s Infrastructure and Energy practice.

-Legal Media Group/Euromoney’s IFLR1000: The Guide to the World’s Leading Financial Law Firms—Leading Canadian lawyer in project development/project finance (2017-2018)
+IFLR1000: The Guide to the World’s Leading Financial Law Firms—Market leader in project development and project finance (2017-2021)

 Expert Guides: The World’s Leading Experts in Project Finance—Leading lawyer (2013)